bandhan-majumder/Newz_Shortie/README.md

     ```

 3. Obtain a News API key from [newsapi.org](https://newsapi.org/) and replace `"YOUR_API_KEY"` in `api_key.py` with your actual API key.
+4. Create a file named api_key.py (in the directory where app.py is located)
+6. Inside api_key.py , create a variable my_news_api_key = "PROVIDE YOUR KEY"

-4. Run the Flask application:
+7. Run the Flask application:

     ```bash
     python app.py
     ```

-5. Access the website locally by visiting `http://localhost:5000` in your web browser.
+8. Access the website locally by visiting `http://localhost:5000` in your web browser.

 ## Usage